What we know so far …

-Council officials yesterday closed Powderhall Bridge – crossing the Water of Leith between St Mark’s Path and the St Mark's Park – indefinitely and without prior notice.
+Council officials yesterday closed Powderhall Bridge – crossing the Water of Leith between St Mark’s Path and St Mark's Park – indefinitely and without prior notice.

 The Council action came in response to the structure failing a recent inspection.